California wildfire grows as heat wave creates worry; South Dakota conditions improve

 Officials don't yet know what caused the fire that burned across a steep, rocky area.
 No structural damage was immediately reported.

-Pennington County, South Dakota, Fire Administrator Jerome Harvey said those who live in the Rapid City area are in a “red zone” where wildfires can happen at virtually any time.
+Pennington County, South Dakota, Fire Administrator Jerome Harvey said those residing in the Rapid City area are in a “red zone” where wildfires can occur at virtually any time.

 “You need to be prepared for that,” Harvey said at a news conference Tuesday.
 “These kinds of events can happen on a year-round basis.
 There is no longer a defined fire season.”

-Rapid City Mayor Jason Salamun on Tuesday had urged residents to gather up key documents such as birth certificates, Social Security cards and vital financial information, along with priceless photographs and prescriptions.
+Rapid City Mayor Jason Salamun on Tuesday urged residents to gather up key documents such as birth certificates, Social Security cards and vital financial information, along with cherished photographs and prescriptions.

-Residents living near the fire also were urged to devise a plan for what to do with pets if evacuations are necessary.
+Residents in areas near the fire also were urged to have a plan for what to do with pets should evacuations become necessary.
 A Rapid City animal hospital was prepared to take in small animals.
-For larger animals, a fairgrounds was set up for displaced livestock.
+For larger animals, a fairground was set up for displaced livestock.

 Salter reported from O'Fallon, Missouri.
 Weber reported from Los Angeles.